 Moreover, the NC3 has been designated to act as the National Coordination Centre (NCC) for Luxembourg within the Network of National Coordination Centres, established by EU regulation 2021/887, creating a European Cybersecurity Competence Centre (ECCC) that will be located in Bucharest.

 The National Coordination Centre Luxembourg (NCC-LU) serves as the single information point for the ECCC, for the European Network of National Coordination Centres (NCC’s) and for the national stakeholders in Luxembourg.

-The NCC-LU is thus designed to foster a European and Luxemburgish Cybersecurity Ecosystem, but as well to ensure coordination within the NCC network, with one Centre per member state.
-The focus of activities is on open, agile and adaptive cooperation between different stakeholders, to promote synergies and mutual understanding.
+The NCC-LU is thus designed to foster a European and Luxembourgish Cybersecurity Ecosystem, as well as to ensure coordination within the NCC network, with one Centre per member state.
+The focus of activities is on open, agile and, adaptive cooperation between different stakeholders, to promote synergies and mutual understanding.
 Key attributes of the NCC-LU include connecting different capabilities and stakeholders in order to prevent fragmentation.
-Networking shall help to build a safe, resilient and trustworthy ecosystem.
+Networking shall help to build a safe, resilient, and trustworthy ecosystem.